ThePrimeagen/refactoring.nvim/README.md

 ### Customizing Extract variable Statements<a name="config-119-custom"></a>
-When performing an `extract_var` refactor operation, you can custom how the new variable would be declaed by setting configuration like the below example.
+When performing an `extract_var` refactor operation, you can custom how the new variable would be declared by setting configuration like the below example.

 ```lua
 require('refactoring').setup({